 Cover and refrigerate a half day or overnight.

 Before serving — sift a heavy covering of powdered sugar over top.

 Garnish with whipped cream rosettes and halved strawberries.

-This recipe is from our Baltimore neighbor and long-time friend, Katie Allen, and has
+This recipe is from our Baltimore neighbor and long-time friend, Katie Allen, and hasbeen kitchen tested.

 If you are interested in a faster, very popular trifle for a warm summer evening, try Jayne’s Trifle.